 Joseph W. Cunningham, M.A.
 (Aquinas Institute of Theology), Ph.D.
 (NTC), ‘Perceptible Inspiration: A Model for John Wesley’s Pneumatology’, 2010, published as John Wesley's Pneumatology: Perceptible Inspiration (Ashgate, 2014)

 Dr Cunningham's study explores John Wesley’s theology of the Holy Spirit by using the doctrine of perceptible inspiration – which Wesley elucidated in a series of letters between 1745 and 1748 – as its model.
-He is lecturer in Philosophy and Religious Studies at Saginaw Valley State University in Michigan, an assistant editor of Wesley and Methodist Studies, and senior pastor at Saginaw First Free Methodist Church.
+He is assistant professor of religion at Eureka College in central Illinois and an assistant editor of Wesley and Methodist Studies.

 'Purity in the Wesleyan Tradition', in Purity: Essays in Bible and Theology, Andrew Brower-Latz and Arseny Ermakov, eds.
 (Pickwick, 2014)